ethyi/webcheckers1/docs/DesignDoc.md

 For each class in each of the tiers, we created unit tests.
 Each of these tests have seams and mock dependencies so that the unit tests could be written without having to instantiate many new objects.
 Unfortunately because our classes didn't obey information expert well, our unit tests were hard to write since it was difficult to keep track of the information the classes depended on.
-Due to this, our coverage in the UI was poor, likely because that was the focus of sprint 2.
+Due to this, our coverage in the UI was poor since information from the model tiers were present there.
 Otherwise, model and application tier hit their targets of at least 85%.